Author Archives: Penny

 September

-At Evercreech Reserve are the giant Eucalyptus regnans.
-Named “regnans” as a reference to the Latin “regnum” meaning kingship, these giants are the tallest tree species in Australia.
-They are referred to commonly as the giant ash.
-Also impressive for their height were the Mathinna Falls, our next stop.
-After short drive we made our assault on Mt.
-Young.
+At Evercreech Reserve are the giant Eucalyptus regnans, the tallest tree species in Australia.
+We looked at the impressive Mathinna Falls, then made our assault on Mt Young.

 October